Ace of Aces (1982 film): Plot

 In 1916, during World War I, a German and a French fighter ace by the names of Gunther von Beckman (Hoffman) and Jo Cavalier (Belmondo) manage to drag each other out of the sky.
 An argument and subsequent fistfight about who is to be whose prisoner is interrupted by an artillery barrage on their position, forcing both to work together in order to survive.
 In a humorous side scene, Corporal Adolf Hitler (Meisner) is berated by his frustrated First Lieutenant Rosenblum for his clumsiness.

 In 1936, 20 years later, Jo and his team of boxers travel to Germany to participate in the Olympic Games in Berlin.
 On the train Jo meets young Simon Rosenblum (Ferrache), the grandson of aforementioned First Lieutenant Rosenblum and a Jew, and a beautiful reporter named Gaby Delcourt (Pisier), who is to interview Hitler.
-When his grandfather doesn't show up at the station, Simon asks Jo, whom he idolizes for his World War I days, to accompany him to his grandfather's bookstore.
+When his grandfather does not show up at the station, Simon asks Jo, whom he idolizes for his World War I days, to accompany him to his grandfather's bookstore.
 Arriving there, Jo gets into a fight with Gestapo agents who are demolishing the place, and subsequently he is asked by the whole Rosenblum family to hide them.
 Knowing no other place, he takes them to his team's hotel, which also happens to be Gaby's domicile.
 Jo begins to flamboyantly flirt with Gaby, who seems to return his affections.

 The next morning, just before they depart for the stadium for the opening ceremony, Jo re-encounters his old friend Gunther, now a general of the Luftwaffe.
 He fast-talks Gunther into borrowing his car, which he gives to the Rosenblums for their escape to Austria.
 Due to a critical blunder on the Rosenblums' part, however, the whole family is caught before they reach the border, and only Simon escapes.
 The boy phones Gaby, who informs Jo.
 Torn between his affection for Gaby, his sense of duty for Simon, and the need to see his team in the games (though not in that order), Jo decides to settle the matter as quickly as possible and goes off to fetch Simon.